-Emergency Action Plan Medical & First Aid
+Emergency Action Plan & Medical Services

-Emergency Action Plan (EAP) Medical and First Aid explains the different types of emergency situations and hazards that are reasonably expected in the workplace.
+Emergency Action Plan (EAP) Medical and First Aid explains the different types of emergency situations and hazards that often occur in the workplace.

-Additional topics include the expectations, requirements, and procedures that make up the documented EAP to ensure the safety of employees if a potential emergency
+Additional topics include the expectations, requirements, and procedures that make up the documented EAP to ensure the safety of employees if a potential emergency occurs.